Boots NicAssist 2 mg Microtab

 Read all of this leaflet carefully because it contains important information for you.

-This medicine is available without prescription to help you stop smoking.
+This medicine is available without prescription to help you stop smoking and vaping.
 However, you still need to use it carefully to get the best results from it.

 • Keep this leaflet, you may need to read it again